MEDICAID & MEDICARE

 Elder Law covers traditional estate planning, such as wills and trusts, plus a broad range of legal and financial issues that arise with aging and/or disability.
 This can include arrangements for care, social security and retirement benefits, and protection against elder abuse (physical, emotional and financial).

-Solem Williams & McKinley, P.C. is committed to creating customized and comprehensive solutions for their clients' needs.
+Solem Woodward & McKinley, P.C. is committed to creating customized and comprehensive solutions for their clients' needs.

 MEDICAID & MEDICARE*